mihirlad55/canvas-module-downloader/README.md

 `python3 canvas-downloader.py --help`

 ## If using for multiple courses...
-Remember to delete the modules folder if downloading different course
+Remember to clear download folder!